scottish-pl-institute/spls/meetings/2025/december/index.md

 description languages.
 This state of affairs impedes scalability, clarity, and support for higher-level reasoning.
-More abstract and expressive quantum programming constructs are needed.
+More abstract and expressive quantum programming constructs are needed.</p>

-To this end, we introduce a simple syntax for generating unitaries from 'just a phase'; we combine a (global) phase operation that captures phase shifts with a quantum analogue of the `if let`construct that captures subspace selection via pattern matching.
-This minimal language lifts the focus from gates to eigen-decomposition, conjugation, and controlled unitaries; common building blocks in quantum algorithm design.
+<p>To this end, we introduce a simple syntax for generating
+unitaries from 'just a phase'; we combine a (global) phase operation that captures phase shifts with a quantum analogue of the `if let`construct that captures subspace selection via pattern matching.
+This minimal language lifts the focus from gates to eigen-decomposition, conjugation, and controlled unitaries; common building blocks in quantum algorithm design.</p>

-We demonstrate several aspects of the expressive power of our language in several ways.
+<p>We demonstrate several aspects of the expressive power of our
+language in several ways.
 Firstly, we establish that our representation is universal by deriving a universal quantum gate set.
 Secondly, we show that important quantum algorithms